Proto-Bantu language

 Proto-Bantu is the reconstructed common ancestor of the Bantu languages, a subgroup of the Southern Bantoid languages.
 It is thought to have originally been spoken in West/Central Africa in the area of what is now Cameroon.
-About 5,000 years ago, it split off from Proto-Southern Bantoid when the Bantu expansion began to the south and east.
+About 6,000 years ago, it split off from Proto-Southern Bantoid when the Bantu expansion began to the south and east.
 Two theories have been put forward about the way the languages expanded: one is that the Bantu-speaking people moved first to the Congo region and then a branch split off and moved to East Africa; the other (more likely) is that the two groups split from the beginning, one moving to the Congo region, and the other to East Africa.

 Like other proto-languages, there is no record of Proto-Bantu.
 Its words and pronunciation have been reconstructed by linguists.
 From the common vocabulary which has been reconstructed on the basis of present-day Bantu languages, it appears that agriculture, fishing, and the use of boats were already known to the Bantu people before their expansion began, but iron-working was still unknown.
 This places the date of the start of the expansion somewhere between 3000 BC and 800 BC.

 A minority view casts doubt on whether Proto-Bantu, as a unified language, actually existed in the time before the Bantu expansion, or whether Proto-Bantu was not a single language but a group of related dialects.
-One scholar, Roger Blench, writes: "The argument from comparative linguistics which links the highly diverse languages of zone A to a genuine reconstruction is non-existent.
-Most claimed Proto-Bantu is either confined to particular subgroups, or is widely attested outside Bantu proper."
+One scholar, Roger Blench, writes: "[...] [t]he argument from comparative linguistics which links the highly diverse languages of zone A to a genuine reconstruction is non-existent.
+Most claimed [P]roto-Bantu is either confined to particular subgroups, or is widely attested outside Bantu proper."
 According to this hypothesis, Bantu is actually a polyphyletic group that combines a number of smaller language families which ultimately belong to the (much larger) Southern Bantoid language family.